 - Paladin at 35 to 51.3 gal/A. Buffer zone from 35 to 690 feet depending on the rate used and acreage treated.
 2- to 5-day entry-restriction period.
 See label for details.
 Unknown efficacy in the PNW.
-Restricted-use pesticide.
+Restricted-use pesticide, Washington only.

 - Telone II at 27 to 35 gal/A broadcast on mineral soils in the fall before spring planting.
 Allow 2 to 3 weeks between treating and planting, or wait until odor has left the soil.
 Do not treat extremely heavy soils.
 5-day reentry.
 Restricted-use pesticide.

 References Pinkerton, J.N., Martin, R.R.
 2005.
 Management of tomato ringspot virus in red raspberry with crop rotation.
 Int.
 J. Fruit Sci.
 5:55-67.

 Zasada, I. A., Pinkerton, J. N., and Forge, T. A. 2010.
 Plant-parasitic nematodes associated with highbush blueberries (Vaccinium corymbosum) in the Pacific Northwest of North America.
 International Journal of Fruit Science 10:123-133.